Acting Now…

 • Global Partnership for Education (GPE): Ensures that every child has access to quality learning, aligning with Fair Future’s school-building and teacher training initiatives.

-• UNICEF – Education Program: Works to provide quality education for every child, with a strong focus on marginalized communities, like those supported by Fair Future.
+• UNICEF – Education Program: Works to provide quality education for every child, with a strong focus on marginalised communities, like those supported by Fair Future.

 • Save the Children: Advocates for children’s education, protection, and health, similar to Fair Future’s mission to empower young lives.